msft-mirror-aosp/platform.compatibility.cdd/3_software/3_12_tv-input-framework.md

-*    [C-1-1] The TV App MUST provide facilities to install and use [TV Channels]( http://developer.android.com/reference/android/media/tv/TvContract.Channels.html) and meet the following requirements:
+*    [C-1-1] The TV App MUST provide facilities to install and use [TV Channels]( http://developer.android.com/reference/android/media/tv/TvContract.Channels.html) and meet the following requirements.

 The TV app that is required for Android device implementations declaring the `android.software.live_tv` feature flag, MUST meet the following requirements: